BrilliantPlugins/brilliant-geocoder-gravityforms/readme.txt

 With Gravity Forms installed, you can install this plugin in the usual WordPress way.

-1. Unzip and upload the plugin files to the `/wp-content/plugins/brilliant-geocoder-gravityforms` directory, or install the plugin through the WordPress plugin screen directly.
+1. Unzip and upload the plugin files to the `/wp-content/plugins/brilliant-geocoder-gravityforms` directory, or upload the plugin's .zip file through the WordPress plugin screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin on the 'Plugins' screen in WordPress.

 = Creating your first Geocoding field =